ozzi-/microblog/README.md

 # µblog
 Easy to setup, integrate into existing pages and customize micro blog.

-Requires PHP only (no database needed).
+Requires no database, only PHP.

 ## 30 Second Installation
 Animated Installation Guide: